Six reasons your home insurance could be cancelled

 If you decide to get home insurance somewhere else, it’s in your best interest to let your current provider know as soon as possible, especially before your policy gets renewed.

 “Most insurance companies automatically renew for the customer’s protection,” explains Mirkovic.
-Like if someone was travelling or became seriously ill and they failed to make a monthly payment.
-Insurers auto-renew so that the customer isn’t without home insurance for a period of time.
+For example, if someone was travelling or became seriously ill and they failed to make a monthly payment, they won’t have to worry about missing coverage.
+Insurers auto-renew so the customer isn’t without home insurance for any period of time.

 If you decide to place your policy somewhere else or no longer require insurance, get in touch with your provider right away.
 “If you don’t do that,” says Mirkovic, “again, it could be a black mark that you’ve been cancelled for non-payment.”